lucasdreger/couplecents-v4/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+# Expense Empower

+A financial management platform designed for couples to manage shared finances.

+## Architecture Overview

+Expense Empower is built as a single shared workspace where all users see the same financial data in real-time.
+When any user updates an expense, income entry, or investment value, all other logged-in users will see these changes immediately.

+### Key Features

+- **Shared Financial Dashboard**: A single source of truth for all financial data
+- **Real-time Collaboration**: Multiple users can work simultaneously
+- **Four Financial Pillars**:
+  - Income Tracking - Detailed recording of all income sources
+  - Expense Management - Categorized tracking of both fixed and variable spending
+  - Investment Monitoring - Long-term financial growth tracking
+  - Reserve Building - Dedicated savings toward specific goals

+### Technical Implementation

+The application uses a shared data model where all records are visible to all authenticated users.
+This is implemented through:

+1. A unified database schema where records are not segregated by household
+2. Real-time data synchronization using Supabase Realtime features
+3. Collaborative UI components that update in real-time

+### Setup Instructions

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Create a `.env` file based on `.env.example` with your Supabase credentials
+4. Run the development server: `npm run dev`
+5. Apply database migrations: Run the SQL files in the `src/db` directory in your Supabase SQL editor

+### Database Schema

+The database uses a shared model where all data is available to all authenticated users.

+## Development

+The application is built with:

+- React / TypeScript
+- Supabase for backend and authentication
+- React Query for data fetching
+- Shadcn UI for components